 American Indian and Alaskan Native lesbian, gay, bisexual, transgendered, and two-spirited individuals (two spirits) are a drastically understudied and underserved group, at risk for multiple health and mental health problems.
-Building upon solid preliminary data, it proposes three innovative and significant aims.

 First, we will conduct structured survey interviews with 400 two spirits drawn from six sites across the U.S. - Abstract - Health Survey of Two-Spirited Native Americans - WALTERS, KARINA L.